AdobeDocs/livefyre.en/help/using/c-about-apps/c-storify2/t-make-nav-guide-sticky.md

 ---
 description: Choose to make the Navigation Guide stick to a specific area of the screen.
-seo-description: Choose to make the Navigation Guide stick to a specific area of the screen.
-seo-title: Make the Navigation Guide Sticky
-solution: Experience Manager
 title: Make the Navigation Guide Sticky
-uuid: baa74ecb-d6eb-4191-ac15-9a878f70bd96
 exl-id: a20c2367-4a43-4d1e-9cb5-3a0958be7d38
 ---
 # Make the Navigation Guide Sticky{#make-the-navigation-guide-sticky}